 Feminism and social justice

 It is worth noting that Scott Lewis appears to be a passionate advocate of women and other disadvantaged groups, and loudly acknowledges his heterosexual white male privilege on social media.
 While this appears laudable, Scott Lewis’s abusive actions contradict his allyship.
-A prominent example of this contradiction is Hugo Schwyzer, a professor of gender studies also known as “LA’s most prominent male feminist” who was actually a serial abuser.
+A prominent example of this contradiction is Hugo Schwyzer, who was a professor of gender studies and “LA’s most prominent male feminist” when he was finally called out as a serial abuser.
 Scott Lewis uses his feminism and [purported] allyship as lures to reel in more victims, so that he can portray himself as different from “all those other men”.
 Activist communities can often provide the perfect shield for serial abusers; for example, the recent revelations around Jacob Appelbaum within the Tor project.
 What was asked about Appelbaum, echoes many of our thoughts about Scott Lewis; “How this could go on, so long within arenas whose missions are to fight against injustice and power imbalances, and to champion whistleblowers?”.

 The role of society in enabling abuse